connorsmith5111/OQC/README.md

 # OQC
 Python developed console program, designed to take qubit frequency and coupling information and output the hamiltonian.

-To run, execute the main file using the following command in your terminal:
+To run, execute the main.py file using the following command in your terminal:

 python3 main.py